 There are a number of reasons why investing in reducing carbon emissions makes economic sense.
 Climate change is costing the world economy billions of dollars each year in damages from extreme weather events, crop failures and other impacts.
 Reducing greenhouse gas emissions will also improve public health by reducing air pollution, which is linked to a range of health problems including respiratory illnesses, heart disease and cancer.
 Transitioning to a low-carbon economy will also increase energy security by reducing our dependence on imported fossil fuels.

 Despite the benefits, there are still some challenges to making the investment case for net zero carbon emissions.
-Many of the benefits, such as avoided damage from climate change, are difficult to quantify in monetary terms.
+Many of the benefits, such as avoiding damage from climate change, are difficult to quantify in monetary terms.
 The upfront costs of investing in low-carbon technologies can be high, while the savings from reduced fuel consumption may not be realized for years or even decades into the future.

 A growing number of countries around the world have adopted policies aimed at reducing greenhouse gas emissions, and this is highly likely to continue in the future.
 As countries adopt more ambitious targets for emission reductions, businesses and investors will need to find ways to meet these targets.